Isopodus/Wroombian/README.md

 To connect to device you can use Telnet client soft, but I'd recommend <a href="https://www.putty.org/">PuTTY</a> (e.g. standard Windows 7 Telnet client works badly because is sends any printed letter immidiately).
 IP adress is shown in serial monitor at startup, port is 23.

 If WiFi is not connecting you can connect to devices WiFi access point (SSID: Wroom (can be changed in Kernel.h), Password: wroomb1an) and connect with mobile Telnet (I'd recommend <a href="https://play.google.com/store/apps/details?id=com.sonelli.juicessh&hl=ru">JuiceSSH</a> for same reason as for desktop PC's).
 IP is 192.168.4.1, port 23.

+## Interesting things that can be addded
+- ~~Folders support~~
+- Changing settings from terminal rather than through file
+- External SD card support
+- Web python interpreter (see <a href="https://rextester.com/main">Rextester</a>)
+- Simple web browser

 #### Additional info
 This can also be ported to ESP8266, but you need to use SPIFFS functions of ESP8266 SPIFFS class.